"In the YouTube era, the illusion of control is no longer sustainable."*

 Case in point: Twitter was not part of the company's original plans, according to a May 29th post by the company's three co-founders on an Advertising Age blog: "…we had honestly never heard of Twitter two months ago.
 It was not until Mark Cuban tipped us off that we actually created a Twitter account and sent our first tentative tweets."

 Just one month earlier, in response to a snarky criticism leveled by a social media blogger questioning their strategy (lots of followers worldwide, but how many in New Orleans?) on an Adweek blog, the folks at NAKEDpizza wrote: "We erected the sign so that we could notify the 35,000 cars that drive by our store every day that we are on Twitter and if u r as well, plz follow.
-We are about to place our Twitter handle on 10,000 pizza boxes and
+We are about to place our Twitter handle on 10,000 pizza boxes and will be part of our direct mail campaign--mailing 15,000 pieces every month."
+To his credit, the blogger posted the response, which generated further responses.
+In the world of social media, everyone's on the learning curve.

 Since then, NAKEDpizza has done further experimenting with Twitter, learning as they go from their own experience and from the feedback they receive from posting their results and thoughts online--a perfect example of the reciprocity and shared value that are integral to social media.